-HTTP status code starting with 4XX is the client-side error code and 408 request timeout error is one of the client-side errors.
-In this, we will learn how to fix a 408 request timeout error.
-Before we dive into the solution let’s understand what does this error actually mean and how does it differ from the 504 bad gateway timeout error.
+Before we dive into the solution let’s understand what this error actually means and how it differs from the 504 bad gateway timeout error.

-What does 408 Request Timeout
+What does 408 Request Timeout mean?

 A 408 Request Timeout